Community of Christ-Topeka Congregation

 Picture

-Topeka CofChrist ministers serving the Sacrament of the Lord's Supper/Communion
+Topeka CofChrist ministers preparing to serve the Sacrament of the Lord's Supper/Communion

 During times of physical, mental, or emotional distress, people may seek this sacrament from ministers.
 This sacrament opens a way for healing in whatever form it comes.